maurobusso/Blackjack_game/README.md

 Optimizations:

-Further optimization could be included with a better UI and the use of an API to display image of the card that are been drawn.
+Further optimization could included a better UI and the use of an API to display image of the card that are been drawn.
 Furthermore, a log in feature with a fake betting system will also help improve the game experience.

 #